9 Ways To Keep Your Dog Happy When You’re Away All Day

-Leave the TV on and up the volume a bit and set it on the Animal Planet® Channel.
+Leave the TV on and up the volume a bit and set it on a channel that runs shows on animals all day.
 Human voices coupled with the sounds of barking dogs and meowing cats will help him feel less lonely.

 Your pooch loves watching what’s happening outside.
 Give him a nice perch from where he can look out the window.
 This can be done by just setting a chair or a cushion by the window.
 Even a pet door leading to a safe and enclosed backyard can help him get a feel of the world outside and keep him engaged.

-Stuff a hollow toy (like a Kong® toy) with dog safe peanut butter or his favorite treats.
+Stuff a hollow toy with dog-safe peanut butter or his favorite treats.
 He would enjoy the challenge of taking the treats out of the toy and eating them.
 This will help keep him distracted from doing anything destructive out of boredom or hunger.

 5. Use Calming Remedies

-If you sense that your dog becomes anxious in your absence, you can try these calming remedies: You can apply a few drops of calming essential oils like lavender, peppermint, eucalyptus, or wild orange, on your pet’s bedding.
+If you sense that your dog becomes anxious in your absence, you can try this calming remedy.
+Apply a few drops of calming essential oils like lavender, peppermint, eucalyptus, or wild orange on your pet’s bedding.